Skip to content

 Federal regulators—including the Federal Reserve, OCC, and FDIC—are converging toward a clear regulatory model: only insured banks or trust companies should issue or manage stablecoins at scale.

 Being chartered positions companies to issue fully reserved, compliant stablecoins under emerging U.S. stablecoin legislation.
 Examples include PayPal USD (PYUSD), Pax Dollar (USDP), and Gemini Dollar (GUSD).
 The message from Treasury and the Fed is unambiguous: if you want to issue a payment instrument at scale, you must be supervised like a bank.
+For a comprehensive comparison of stablecoin issuers and their regulatory status, organizations can review market cap data, collateral types, and charter classifications.

 This regulatory framework is not theoretical—it's actively being implemented through pending legislation and regulatory guidance that will likely grandfather chartered entities as "eligible issuers" while excluding non-chartered competitors from U.S. banking rails.